 Experience Design & Human Transformation

-In the emerging age of transformation, experiences design is shifting focus.
-It is no longer about only creating experiences that are extraordinary and memorable, but indeed transformative.
-While people often encounter transformative experiences throughout their lives, these experiences, both positive and negative, are often accidental rather than designed.
-This research line focuses on how we can bridge the fields of experiences, design and psychology to understand how we can intentionally create and occasion transformative experiences.
+This research line focuses on how we can bridge the fields of experiences design and positive psychology to understand how we can intentionally create and occasion transformative experiences to create individual and collective wellbeing.
 This research area addresses the questions: What are triggers of transformation?
 How can businesses and employees guide transformations?
 What are the conditions and environments to create transformative experiences?
-How can transformation be sustained after the experience to integrate awe-inducing moments into a long-lasting effect?
+How can transformation be integrated long-term?
+How can designed experiences serve as positive interventions with a long-lasting impact?

 These selected recent publications may be of your interest: